anderson-aristotle/react-components-prop/README.md

 > Note: We typically want to pass our props individually, instead of as an object.
 This helps keep our components consistent and specific.
 It also prevents us from referring to our props in a manner like `this.props.movie.title` where `this` already refers to an instance of a `Movie` component.

-Have your `Movie` component render both the title of the film and its director.
+We'll ave our `Movie` component render both the title of the film and its director.

-#### Code Along: Multiple props from a more complex object
+#### Lab: Multiple props from a more complex object

 Since we're just pulling props out of an object, we can use any object we want.
 For example, we can nest an array inside it.